openshift/openshift-velero-plugin/README.md

 ## Introduction

-The plugin helps perform Backup and restore of projects on openshift cluster.
+The OpenShift Velero Plugin helps backup and restore projects on an OpenShift cluster.
+The plugin executes additional logic (such as adding annotations) during the backup/restore process on top of what Velero executes (without the plugin).
+Each OpenShift or Kubernetes resource has its own backup/restore plugin.

-## Prerequiste
+## Prerequisites

-[Oadp-operator](https://github.com/konveyor/oadp-operator) needs to be installed on cluster.
+The [OADP Operator](https://github.com/konveyor/oadp-operator) needs to be installed on the OpenShift cluster.

 ## Kinds of Plugins